 Jason Spencer ~ Founder/Writer

 I’m a husband, a writer, and a musician.
-I love my wife and am blessed to be the full-time youth director for a fantastic group of teenagers in South Jersey.
+I love my wife and am blessed to be the full-time youth pastor for a fantastic group of teenagers in South Jersey.
 My passions include dark coffees, classical and contemporary literature, all eras and shades of progressive rock, and baseball (even when my Phillies are losing).
 I also spend a good amount of time wrestling with a certain lab/shepherd puppy who refuses to pay rent.

 Some of my favorite bands include The Flower Kings, Gentle Giant, Kansas, Pain of Salvation, Sparta, and Transatlantic.

 Stephen Kostas ~ Writer

 As a full-time husband, father of three, technical writer, guitarist, and a part-time power lifter and video game podcaster; I’m entirely too busy to be doing this sort of thing, but here I am anyway.
 I’ve been playing and performing music since my parents started me on piano lessons at 8 years old, and I’ve been a big fan of metal and progressive rock since the first time I heard Dream Theater as a teenager.
 You may have heard me playing guitar in multi-dozen album selling bands like Synaesthesia (the US alt-rock band, not the ambient/electronica one or the progressive rock one now know as Kyros) and The Twenty Committee (the US progressive rock band, not the division of MI5 tasked with turning Axis spies into double-agents during World War 2), and you can check out my gaming and geek culture podcast “Eh!
 Steve!” featured on gamertagged.net.

 Some of my favorite artists include Haken, Dream Theater, The Pineapple Thief, Transatlantic, and Steven Wilson.

 Daniel Hay ~ Writer